Mowje/node-cryptopp/README.md

 ## Keypair file format

 Here is how a keypair file is built.
-Note that every number is in written in big endian
+Note that every number is in written in big endian.
+Note that the format has changed slightly as of v0.2.2 to homogenize it [node-sodium](https://github.com/Tashweesh/node-sodium.git)'s format and to ease the integration of both modules into [node-hpka](https://github.com/Tashweesh/node-hpka.git).
+For reference, here is the [old key file format](https://github.com/Tashweesh/node-cryptopp/tree/master/OldKeyFileFormat.md).

 * algoType : a byte; 0x00 for ECDSA, 0x01 for RSA, 0x02 for DSA, 0x03 for ECDH, 0x04 for ECIES
 * if keyType is ECDSA or ECIES
 	* curveID : a byte, corresponding to the curve used
-	* publicKeyX.length : length of the x coordinate of the public point (2 bytes, signed integer)
+	* publicKeyX.length : length of the x coordinate of the public point (2 bytes, unsigned integer)
 	* publicKeyX : x coordinate of the public point
-	* publicKeyY.length : length of the y coordinate of the public point (2 bytes, signed integer)
+	* publicKeyY.length : length of the y coordinate of the public point (2 bytes, unsigned integer)
 	* publicKeyY : y coordinate of the public point
-	* privateKey.length : length of the private key (2 bytes)
+	* privateKey.length : length of the private key (2 bytes, unsigned integer)
 	* privateKey
 * if keyType is RSA
-	* modulus.length : length of the RSA modulus (2 bytes, signed integer)
+	* modulus.length : length of the RSA modulus (2 bytes, unsigned integer)
 	* modulus : RSA modulus
-	* publicExponent.length : length of the public exponent (2 bytes, signed integer)
+	* publicExponent.length : length of the public exponent (2 bytes, unsigned integer)
 	* publicExponent : RSA public exponent (or public key)
-	* privateExponent.length : length of the private exponent (2 bytes, signed integer)
+	* privateExponent.length : length of the private exponent (2 bytes, unsigned integer)
 	* privateExponent : RSA private exponent (or private key)
 * if keyType is DSA
-	* primeField.length : length of the prime field used by the DSA key pair (2 bytes, signed integer)
+	* primeField.length : length of the prime field used by the DSA key pair (2 bytes, unsigned integer)
 	* primeField
-	* divider.length : length of the divider (2 bytes, signed integer)
+	* divider.length : length of the divider (2 bytes, unsigned integer)
 	* divider
-	* base.length : length of the base (2 bytes, signed integer)
+	* base.length : length of the base (2 bytes, unsigned integer)
 	* base : DSA base
-	* publicElement.length : length of the DSA public key (2 bytes, signed integer)
+	* publicElement.length : length of the DSA public key (2 bytes, unsigned integer)
 	* publicElement : DSA public key
-	* privateExponent.length : length of the DSA private exponent (2 bytes, signed integer)
+	* privateExponent.length : length of the DSA private exponent (2 bytes, unsigned integer)
-	* privateExponent : DSA private exponent (or private key)
+	* privateExponent : DSA private exponent (ie, the private key)
 * if keyType is ECDH
 	* curveID : a byte, corresponding to the curve used
-	* publicKey.length : length of the ECDH public key (2 bytes, signed integer)
+	* publicKey.length : length of the ECDH public key (2 bytes, unsigned integer)
 	* publicKey : ECDH public key
-	* privateKey.length : length of the ECDH private key (2 bytes, signed integer)
+	* privateKey.length : length of the ECDH private key (2 bytes, unsigned integer)
 	* privateKey : ECDH private key

 #### CruveName <-> CurveID